OICR/softeng-blog/_posts/francois_gerthoffert/2017-08-21-Infrastructure-procurement-in-large-scale-genomic-projects.md

 </center>

-But did our initial strategy worked out, and effectively provided us with more resources per dollar spent ?
+But did our initial strategy worked out, and effectively provided us with more resources per dollar spent?

 ## Comparing options